 Grand Staircase & Beyond

 Venture deep into Utah's Grand Staircase Escalante and capture brilliant panoramic images of the Milky Way under some of the darkest skies in the country!
-Trip includes a fully outfitted camping trip to White Pocket along with single-occupancy hotel rooms.
+Trip includes a fully outfitted camping trip to Alstrom Point along with 5 nights of hotel.
 This workshop is rated Moderate for hiking and physical intensity with 2-4 miles of hiking per day.
+Expect lots of adventure, fun times, and intensive learning!

-- The Milky Way is visible during most of the night which allows us to create brilliant landscape images and panoramics.
+- The Milky Way is visible during most of the night which allows us to create brilliant nightscapes and panoramics.
 You will learn both natural light and low-level lighting techniques for foreground enhancement.
-We'll be shooting every night the skies are clear.

 - The Grand Staircase has been determined by ambient light measurements to be the darkest sky location in the lower 48 states!
 You will photograph many iconic, yet hard to reach locations within the monument.
 Expect some rough 4x4 transportation and moderate hiking.